Sustainable intensification of livestock systems with leguminous plants

-The obtained results are being published in scientific publications, conference presentations, and notes in the mass media.
-Annual technical reports are also produced.
+Obtained results are being published in scientific publications, conference presentations, and mass media articles.
+Annual technical reports are also being produced.
 In addition, technical-scientific capacities will be strengthened through theses, internships, workshops, and courses.

 The direct beneficiaries are 2,532 people, including farmers, technicians, researchers, and students of the eight participating countries (Argentina 361, Brazil 163, Chile 333, Ecuador 336, Nicaragua 120, Paraguay 85, Dominican Republic 98, and Uruguay 1036.

-Regarding the type of beneficiaries achieved, 37 research institutes will participate with their respective experimental stations, 18 universities, 247 researchers, and 2230 farmers.
+Regarding the type of beneficiaries, 37 research institutes will participate with their respective experimental stations, 18 universities, 247 researchers, and 2,230 farmers.

 Sustainable Development Goals